UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 then click `confirm`.
 Before doing this, make sure you verify all the details in the modal.

-Check that you are minting(wrapping) BTC, as Renbridge allows you to wrap other coins like Zen and BCH
+Check that you are wrapping Bitcoin, as Renbridge allows you to wrap other coins like Zen and BCH.

 `Destination` should be your Metamask wallet address, this is where your renBTC will be sent to.